Cyab1/sort-search/README.md

 ## Credits
-This project was developed by Siyabonga.
+This project was developed by Siyabonga